hyperhq/docs.hypercontainer.io/reference/podfile.md

 # Podfile

 Podfile is in JSON format.
-A basic sample looks like:
+A basic sample looks like the following:

     {
         "name": "myweb",